 This is a “workhorse” of knitting.
 Almost anything can be made out of this gauge, as long as you don’t want a real thin fabric.
 It’s thick for socks, and not so great for lace.
 Great for scarves and hats and warm shawls that are still warm but not puffy.
 Knucks and mittens are often made with this weight.
 Afghans and Sweaters are VERY often made with this weight.
 Gnomespun’s worsted weight yarn is “Eshu.”
 It is washable.

 I think of this as the “cross” yarn.
 It makes a thinner fabric than worsted, but isn’t in the fine “more yardage and longer knit time” category.
 A little better for some textures than worsted.
 Some lighter sweaters are made with this weight.
 There is is not currently a Gnomespun DK, though Eshu can often be subbed in.

 A good weight for medium-fine work where you still want some heft.
 A lot of color work, cables, and some shawls are done in this size.
 Lighter scarves, heavier hiking socks, midweight shawls/wraps, things like that are made with this yarn.
 Fine sweaters are made with this weight, but they often take long enough to deter knitters.
 There isn’t a Gnomespun Sport at the moment, though Insi can often be subbed for lighter sport weight yarns.

 A little lighter than sport, socks are made mostly with this weight (surprised?).
 A lot of more lacey shawls and wraps are also made with this, as are many glove patterns.
 This is currently a very popular yarn weight.
 “Phouka” is a very traditional and sturdy washable sock yarn.
 “Insi” is a slightly heavier fingering weight yarn with some handspun character.
 Insi should be handwashed.
 (Note: If you want to google this, use “Fingering Yarn” or you may regret it)

 Laceweight (joked about as “frog hair”) is used… for lace!
-Shock and amazement, I know.
-I don’t currently dye a laceweight for the shop, but I have ready access to a lovely 50/50 Silk/Merino yarn with excellent softness and shine.
+Shock and amazement, “Anansi” is the laceweight I currently dye for the shop, a lovely 50/50 Silk/Merino yarn with excellent softness and shine.
 This yarn should be washed gently by hand in cold water and dried by laying out.